 - Academic performance as an undergraduate (e.g., official transcripts)

-- Official GRE scores: optional, but encouraged
+Official GRE scores: Suggested, but not required

 - Letters of recommendation (extremely important)